BradyRosa/rain-receipt/README.md

 Install dependencies using the tooling indicated by the files present in the repository.

 If no dependency file is present, the project may not require an installation step yet.

+## Usage

+Start by reviewing the main source files and any scripts included in the repository.

+If the project includes a documented run command, use that command from the repository root.